tayganr/purviewlab/README.md

 ## :test_tube: Lab Environment Setup

-Click the button below to pre-deploy Azure resources required for this lab.
+Click the button below to automatically deploy the associated Azure resources required for this lab.

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Ftayganr%2Fpurviewlab%2Fmain%2Ftemplate%2Fazuredeploy.json)

-Tips:
+Note:

+* The Azure Purview account resource has been purposely excluded from the template so that participants have an opportunity to understand how to deploy an Azure Purview account.
-* The template is setup to deploy resources to the same location as the selected resource group.
-Ensure to select a [valid location](https://azure.microsoft.com/en-us/global-infrastructure/services/?products=purview&regions=all).
+* The template is setup to deploy resources to the same location as the selected resource group, ensure to select a [valid location](https://azure.microsoft.com/en-us/global-infrastructure/services/?products=purview&regions=all).

 ## :books: Learning Modules